jacksesmer/Stone/README.md

 Run the command ***behave --junit*** in the path Stone (prompt) to execute the test.

-The status of test appear in prompt
+The status of test appear in prompt.

+Should appear a report path with result of test in xml.